 Large Concentrated Animal Feeding Operations

 Chapter 9 of title 130 currently states that Large CAFOs may not apply manure within 100 feet of any surface water or conduits to water unless one of the alternatives is met.
 Alternatives include an established 35 foot vegetated buffer between the manure application area and water.
-If someone can demonstrate that pollutant reductions are equal or better than the 100 foot setback, other options may be used, but must be approved by the NDEQ prior to application.
+If someone can demonstrate that pollutant reductions are equal or better than the 100 foot setback, other options may be used, but must be approved by the NDEE prior to application.

 Small and Medium Concentrated Animal Feeding Operations